-The Battle of Chickamauga (September 19–20, 1863) – This battle marked the end of a Union offensive in southeastern Tennessee and northwestern Georgia called the Chickamauga Campaign.
-It was the most significant Union defeat in the Western Theater of the Civil War and had the second highest number of casualties in the war, following the Battle of Gettysburg, Pennsylvania.
+The Battle of Chickamauga, fought on September 19–20, 1863, marked the end of a Union offensive in southeastern Tennessee and northwestern Georgia called the Chickamauga Campaign.
+It was the most significant Union defeat in the Western Theater of the Civil War.
+It had the second-highest number of casualties following the Battle of Gettysburg, Pennsylvania.

 Colonel Robert L. Kimberly wrote about the battle shortly afterward.

-It was after midnight when the Union regiment, having passed Gordon’s Mills, went into bivouac in a thicket near the road.
-The men felt that they were on a battlefield, and were glad enough of the scanty rest that was to be had before daylight should call them to action again.
-Nothing could be seen of the position, but it was certain that the troops were massed rather than strung out in line, and the road was jammed with artillery and trains.
-In the morning the regiment with the rest was moved further along toward Rossville, Georgia on the Chattanooga Road, until it was near the Widow Glenn house, where Major General William Rosecrans’ headquarters had been established.
+“After midnight, the Union regiment, having passed Gordon’s Mills, went into bivouac in a thicket near the road.
+The men felt that they were on a battlefield and were glad enough of the scanty rest that was to be had before daylight should call them to action again.
+Nothing could be seen of the position, but it was certain that the troops were massed rather than strung out in a line, and the road was jammed with artillery and trains.
+In the morning, the regiment with the rest was moved further along toward Rossville, Georgia, on the Chattanooga Road until it was near the Widow Glenn House, where Union Major General William Rosecrans’ headquarters had been established.

-Further down the road and apparently to the right of it, there broke out, about the middle of the forenoon, the sound of a severe engagement.
-This was renewed again and again, and the report went about that a force sent to dispute the enemy’s passage of the Chickamauga, needed more than one reinforcement.
+Further down the road and to the right of it, the sound of a severe engagement broke out about the middle of the forenoon.
+This was renewed repeatedly, and the report said that a force sent to dispute the enemy’s passage of the Chickamauga needed more than one reinforcement.

 Finally, soon after noon, Major General John Palmer’s division was deployed in groups and moved straight across the Rossville Road to the attack.
 No enemy was in sight when the movement began.
 The troops’ objective was striking and crushing the enemy’s left flank.
-The movement started in an open wood; beyond this was a large open field, and about halfway across it, a strip of woodland.
+The movement started in an open wood; beyond this was a large open field and a woodland strip about halfway across it.
 The 41st was in the first echelon and advanced to the woodland.
-But, beyond this the fighting was terrific.
-From the edge of the woods in front, there came a storm of rifle balls, and back of this were batteries in rapid action.
-Away to the right, the battle swept, and it was plain that the enemy’s flank was not found.
+But, beyond this, the fighting was terrific.
+A storm of rifle balls came from the edge of the woods in front, and at the back of this were batteries in rapid action.
+The battle swept away to the right, and it was plain that the enemy’s flank was not found.

 Much of the night was taken up with getting into a new position — slow and tiresome marching in the darkness.
 The next morning, before the enemy moved, the 41st was lying behind a barricade of rails and logs, an open field behind it.
-There were troops to right and left, showing that a general line of battle was posted.
-Rations were not abundant, and of water, there was none at all.
+There were troops to the right and left, showing that a general battle line was posted.
+Rations were not abundant, and there was none of the water.

-From behind its barricade of rails, the 41st opened fire, and to right and left the fight was on.
+Behind its rails barricade, the 41st opened fire, and the fight was on to the right and left.
 The Confederates returned the fire with spirit, but their advance was checked, and they did little or no damage to the men behind the barricades.